• Eng

 exclusive insider tips written by PERU HOP experts

-Machu Picchu Guide 2021: What agencies DON’T tell you!
-The most detailed guide ever written with tours, trekking and train options explained in full!
+Machu Picchu 2024 – What agencies DON’T tell you!
+The most detailed guide ever written on Machu Picchu with tours, trekking, and train options explained in full and updated every 2 weeks.

 Machu Picchu is only accessible from the city of Cusco, which you can reach by bus or air travel.